 State food purchasing program [SFPP] and Alliance grants.

-Members have the opportunity to apply for capacity building grants funded through the Alliance by the State Food Purchase Program.
+Members who are 501(c)3 non-profits have the opportunity to apply for capacity building grants funded through the Alliance by the State Food Purchase Program.
 The grants enable member agencies to expand their capacity to deliver direct services, through the purchase of refrigerators, freezers, shelving, or other facility improvements.
-Agencies can also use grant dollars to improve educational programs they might offer or to expand their service areas.
+Agencies can also use grant dollars to improve educational programs they might offer or to expand their capacity to service those in need in their areas.
 Grant applications are available from December through January, with awards made in February.
-Food purchased through the SFPP is available quarterly and is distributed through our regional food banks.
+Food purchased through the SFPP is available quarterly and is distributed through our regional Feeding America food bank members.

 Safe Food handling.

 The Arkansas Hunger Relief Alliance offers food safety training and certification through the ServSafe program.
 Feeding America requires its member food banks to have at least one ServSafe certified person on staff and that all key food handling staff and volunteers be trained, with certification optional but recommended.
 Agency personnel are required to receive training, but certification is optional.
 If you are interested in training for your staff or agencies, please contact Michelle Shope at firstname.lastname@example.org.

 As a member you also have the tools you need to keep up on hunger issues and events impacting our hunger community through: